 Sea fishing is not for everyone – let alone sea fishing in winter.
-But for some, venturing out onto choppy waters in the bitter winds for a decent catch is their idea of paradise.
+But for some, venturing out onto choppy waters in the bitter winds for a decent catch is their idea of a perfect UK Winter Break.

 But good catches tend to happen when most (sane and normal) people are safe in their beds, dreaming of those warm summer months.
 Sea fishing in winter is not a sport to be taken lightly – an awareness of the risks and how to prevent dangers are essential before heading out to the ocean.